nnsdev/nns_weather/README.md

 # nns_weather

 Full weather and time sync in TypeScript, includes weather transitions as well as rain level and wind speed.
-Also includes ability to freeze time and weather over exports
+Also includes ability to freeze time and weather over exports and random temperatures based on weather type.

 # Install